dialogue-host/requirements/README.md

 During the first phase, the *initiators* will be responsible for defining the initial project's aims, epistemology and methodology through the first few versions of its requirements.
 They will also initiate the platform's dynamic culture and serve as the first members of the *governing organ*.

-For the next two phases the *governing organ* will be the deciding body responsible of the project's development and evolution.
+For the next two phases the *governing organ* will be the deciding body responsible of the project's development and evolution. ...

 All other contributors will be part of the *contributor agora*.
-They can provide feedback, report bugs, and suggest improvements.
+They can provide feedback, report bugs, and suggest improvements. ...

 - roles
   - initiators
     - define the initial project's aims, epistemology and methodology through its requirements
     - initiate the platform's dynamic culture
   - governing organ
-    - admission process based on understanding and accordance with project aims, epistemology and methodology
+    - admission process based on implication level, understanding and accordance with project aims, epistemology and methodology
+    - measures
+      - empathy -> active listening
+      - impication -> reading a corpus of content
     - exclusion process
     - rehabilitation process and transformative and restorative justice
     - continuous internal transformation process